-The tastiness, the ease, and the small time investment for this recipe didn’t surprise me at all because it came from my buddy Dana‘s new cookbook “Minimalist Baker’s Everyday Cooking.”
-Her recipe style is like a high five, over and over.
+The tastiness, the ease, and the small time investment for this recipe didn’t surprise me at all because it came from “Minimalist Baker’s Everyday Cooking.”
+Dana’s recipe style is like a high five, over and over.
 If you’ve ever thought that healthy plant-based cooking might be just a little time-consuming at times, I bet you’ve found yourself at her site thinking that it’s all possible.
 Much like the blog, the cookbook features beautiful and wholesome recipes that are ready quickly, and all with accessible ingredients, too.

 This book really is an inspiring companion to all the hard work she does on the site.
 My favourite cookbooks are the ones that make me want to cook right away with ingredients that I have on hand.
 If you’re even a little bit like me in that regard, this one will become a fast favourite.
 A few other recipes I have lined up to make real soon: pizza burgers (with a quinoa and chickpea base!), the epic vegan nachos, garlic scalloped potatoes, and the gluten-free banana chocolate pecan muffins.
-I hope you guys get a chance to check this one out!
-Sending big hugs this week :)
+I hope that you get a chance to check this one out!

 STUFFED + SAUCED SWEET POTATOES W/ GINGER LIME TAHINI RECIPE